MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M7.1
 ```

-Enables the GPIO output associated with air-blast, set by the operator during the configuration wizard.
+Enables the general-purpose output associated with air-blast, set by the operator during the configuration wizard.

 ### `M7` - ENABLE MIST